nosilver4u/ewww-image-optimizer/readme.txt

 = 3.6.0 =
 * API functions have been rewritten to use core WP detection for https capability, please report any errors right away.
 * Several options have been removed from the user interface, see the changelog for details.

-= 3.4.0 =
-* Multisite change: disabling resizes must be done on individual sites even when network activated, as those settings are heavily theme-specific.

-= 3.3.0 =
-* Requires PHP 5.3+.
-All sites hosted on Pantheon will now use "relative" paths.
-Existing Pantheon sites will need to update the ewwwio_images table to match (contact support for help), or disable this function by setting EWWW_IMAGE_OPTIMIZER_RELATIVE to false in wp-config.php.

 == Contact and Credits ==